A durable lightweight:

 „Biegeversuche an anisotropen und isotropen oxidkeramischen Faserverbundwerkstoffen (OCMC)” (German)

-Test implementation: Sandra Leonhardt and Frank Walter, Author: Sandra Leonhardt, published by: © Walter E. C. Pritzkow Spezialkeramik, (as of march 2021)
+Test implementation: Sandra Leonhardt and Frank Walter, Author: Sandra Leonhardt, published by: © Walter E. C. Pritzkow Spezialkeramik

 With new 3M Nextel® 610 fabrics, component costs can be reduced enormously.